 7. Have a “Summer in January” day.

 Plan a picnic and eat it on a blanket indoors.
 Wear sunglasses.
 Watch a summer-themed movie.
 Read beach books.
 Let your kids get in the tub in their swimsuits and play with pool toys.
-They’ll love the novelty of Summer in January Day.
+They’ll love the novelty.

 8. Watch “Little House on the Prairie” and plan a Pioneer Night.

 My kids and I have watched “Little House on the Prairie” together, and it definitely withstands the test of time.
 It’s also a great jumping-off point to talk about pioneers and how they lived.
 Winter is a perfect time to have a Pioneer Night.
 Turn off the lights and electronic equipment, build a cozy fire, use flashlight lanterns and talk about what pioneer families would have done to stay entertained after dark.
 Pioneer Nights are a great time to read books and play games together — my kids have LOVED Pioneer Nights and begged for more!

 9. Reserve a stack of winter-themed books at the library.

 I have built a library at home of winter books, and I’m always looking for new ones at the library.
 Here are some of my favorites: “The Mitten” by Jan Brett (look up great crafting ideas to go with this book, like these Mitten masks), “The Snowy Day” by Ezra Keats, “The Snowman” by Raymond Briggs, “Gingerbread Friends” by Jan Brett, “Frederick” by Leo Lionni, “First Snow” by Emily McCully and “Snow” by Uri Shulevitz.